Vincent Courdouan: First successes

 In 1840, he began accepting students; these included the etcher Charles Meryon.
 He travelled to Naples in 1844.
 The following year, he turned more to oil painting and exhibited widely throughout France, notably in Lyon.
-In 1847, he visited Algeria and achieved a Gold Medal at the Salon in 1848 for his painting "Battle of the Romulus".
+In 1847, he visited Algeria and achieved a gold medal at the Salon of 1848 for his painting "Battle of the Romulus".
 This recognition was a major factor in his receiving a Professorship at the "École de la Marine de Toulon" in 1849.
 Three years later, he was awarded the Légion d’Honneur.

 He was named Honorary Director of the Musée d'art de Toulon in 1857 and, five years later, was admitted into the Félibrige (an Occitan cultural association) by its founder, Frédéric Mistral.
 The following year, at the age of 53, he married one of his students.

 He continued to exhibit and travel widely for many years (including a trip to Egypt in 1866).
 He had his last showing at the Salon in 1883 and his last major exhibitions at Hyères and Aix-en-Provence in 1886.
 He died in the same house where he had been born.